bme-chatbots/dialogue-generation/README.md

 Nice to meet you I am Eric.
 ```

-An example custom dataset class named `CustromDataset` is implemented in `data.py` that reads a dataset with these properties.
+An example custom dataset class named `CustomDataset` is implemented in `data.py` that reads a dataset with these properties.

 ## Results